glennklockwood/limelead-quartz-content/systems/Horizon.md

 ---
 title: TACC Horizon
 tags:
+  - usa/nsf
-  - system/usa/nsf
+  - system
 ---
 Horizon is TACC's leadership supercomputer being sponsored by the NSF as the follow-on to Blue Waters.
+It is the supercomputing foundation for NSF [[LCCF]].

 As of 2024-08-21, its specs are all secret:[^1]

 ![[TACC Horizon specs from 2024-08-21.jpg]]